Giancarlo Stanton Player Props: Yankees vs. Dodgers

 - Live Stream: Watch this game on Fubo!

 Looking to place a prop bet on Giancarlo Stanton?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Giancarlo Stanton At The Plate

-- Stanton has three doubles, four home runs and two walks while hitting .269.
+- Stanton has three doubles, five home runs and three walks while hitting .273.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.